 This is a view of the guided reading table area.
 The tubs on the right house small group supplies.
 The black shelf on the left holds guided reading books.
 The kids have yoga balls to sit on at the table.
 There are small round circles that the balls rest on when not in use.

 This is the teacher desk area.
 I never had a teacher desk, but it was important to Kaydee that she had this so we made it match and it fits just perfectly!
 It also houses her document camera well for whole group time and she doesn’t loose extra classroom space.

 I made the desk garland with ribbon and jute string.
-Easy peasey!
+Easy peasy!
 It also matches the tassels that hang on the ends of the alphabet and number lines.

 This shelf houses simple baskets from the Dollar Tree (found here) that can serve as math station storage, early finisher tubs, or store math manipulatives even!

-At the end of this fabulous built in storage, is a a tall area with lots of shelving.
+At the end of this fabulous built-in storage, is a tall area with lots of shelving.
 Because every teacher needs their own teacher shelves, this is how these are used.
 The curtain help keep it all together and add a pop of color!